VarunAgw/Mosh-2/README.md

         ControlPersist 5m
 ```

+For more information regarding Multiplexing, see [this] (https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing).

 ### Session caching
-It supports session caching.
-So a cached session will already be ready for you to access anytime.
-It can reduce session connection time to `~0.025s`
+It supports caching of a new SSH session.
+So a new cached session will always be ready for you to access anytime.
+It can reduce session connection time to `~0.020s`

-To use it, just replace `mosh` with `mosh-cache` in your command.
+To use this feature, just replace `mosh` with `mosh-cache` in your commands.

 #### Provide shortcode for `--predict=experimental`
-In Mosh you do: `mosh ec2 --predict=experimental`
+In Mosh you have to do: `mosh ec2 --predict=experimental`

 In Mosh 2 you can just do: `mosh ec2 -pe`